 When the chili is finished, crank up the deep fat fryer to 365-375 degrees.
 Crisp the potatoes in hot oil, until golden-brown.
 Drain and season with salt.

-On a large plate, put down a layer of fries, followed by chili then cheese.
+On a large platter, arrange a layer of fries, followed by chili then cheese.
 Repeat layering until the fries and chili are exhausted.
 Grate a large heap of cheese over the chili.
+Serve with sour cream on the side.